Richard Branson: 2008–2019: Hotels, healthcare and charitable influence

 In November 2015, Branson announced the addition of Moskito Island to the Virgin Limited Edition portfolio.
 This resort, The Branson Estate on Moskito Island, offers 11 bedrooms for 22 guests.

 In 2017, Virgin Group invested in Hyperloop One, developing a strategic partnership between the two.
-Branson joined the board of directors, and in December 2017, became its chairman.
-The announced winner of the 2017 Virgin StartUp's Foodpreneur prize was The Snaffling Pig Co., which won a six-week rental space at Intu Lakeside, the retail center with the highest foot traffic in the United Kingdom.
+Branson joined the board of directors, and in December 2017 became its chairman.
+The announced winner of the 2017 Virgin StartUp's Foodpreneur prize was The Snaffling Pig Co, which won a six-week rental space at Intu Lakeside, the retail centre with the highest foot traffic in the United Kingdom.

-In October 2017, Branson appeared on the Season 9 Premiere of Shark Tank as a guest investor, where he invested in Locker Board, a sustainable line of skateboards invented by 11-year-old, Carson Kropfl.
-Branson told the young business man that he reminded him of himself.
-Branson became the richest Shark to have appeared on the show.
+In October 2017, Branson appeared on the Season 9 Premiere of Shark Tank as a guest investor, where he invested in Locker Board, a sustainable line of skateboards invented by an 11-year-old named Carson Kropfl.
+Branson told him that he reminded him of himself.
+Branson became the wealthiest Shark to have appeared on the show.

-In April 2018, Branson announced the acquisition of the Las Vegas based Hard Rock Casino-Hotel with plans to re-brand the property under his Virgin Hotels business.
+In April 2018, Branson announced the acquisition of the Las Vegas-based Hard Rock Casino-Hotel with plans to re-brand the property under his Virgin Hotels business.
 Virgin Hotels Las Vegas opened on 25 March 2021.

 In May 2018, it was announced that he would become a partner in a private equity fund that will be co-managed by Metric Capital.
 The fund will seek out consumer goods firms to invest in.

 In September 2018, Branson took part in his fourth Virgin Strive Challenge, where he and a core team travelled more than 2,000 km from Cagliari in Sardinia to the summit of Mont Blanc entirely under human and sail power.
-It was a gruelling month-long challenge where they hiked, biked and kayaked across Europe and had a near-miss on Mont Blanc when a rockfall rained down on them as they crossed the perilous Gouter Couloir.
-They raised more than £1m for Holly and Sam Branson's charity Big Change, which supports young people.
+It was a month long, and they hiked, biked and kayaked across Europe and had a near-miss on Mont Blanc when a rockfall rained down on them as they crossed the perilous Gouter Couloir.
+They raised more than £1 million for Holly and Sam Branson's charity Big Change, which supports young people.

-In February 2019, Branson helped organise an international benefit concert, Venezuela Aid Live, to bring worldwide attention to the humanitarian crisis and raise funds for humanitarian aid.
+In February 2019, Branson helped to organise an international benefit concert, Venezuela Aid Live, to bring worldwide attention to the humanitarian crisis and raise funds for humanitarian aid.
 The concert took place on 22 February in Cúcuta, Colombia, on the Venezuelan border.

+In October 2019, Branson inaugurated Virgin's new route between London Heathrow and Tel Aviv Ben Gurion Airport, calling Israel a land of "great entrepreneurs doing incredible things."
+Upon landing in Israel, he was photographed kissing the ground—a gesture traditionally performed by visitors arriving in the Holy Land.